What Happens If I Don't Pay Property Taxes in Idaho?

 People who own real property must pay property taxes.
 The government uses the money these taxes generate to pay for schools, public services, libraries, roads, parks, and the like.
 Typically, the tax amount is based on a property's assessed value.

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
-All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
+All states, including Idaho, have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

-So, if you don't pay your real property taxes in Idaho, the county will eventually get title to your home through a tax deed process and then sell the property to a new owner.
+If you don't pay your real property taxes in Idaho, the county will eventually get title to your home through a tax deed process and then sell the property to a new owner.
 Fortunately, you'll have some time to get current on the delinquent amounts and prevent a tax sale.

 When you fail to pay your property taxes in Idaho, the county gets a lien on your home for the delinquent amount.
-(Idaho Code Ann. § 63-1003.)
+(Idaho Code § 63-1003.)

 How Long Can You Go Without Paying Property Taxes in Idaho?

 Once the property taxes are three years delinquent, the county will take title to the home through a "tax deed" process.
 You'll get notice of the delinquency and the opportunity to pay the taxes to stop the process (called "redeeming" the property").
-(Idaho Code Ann. § 63-1005.)
+(Idaho Code § 63-1005.)

 Notice You'll Receive Before the County Gets a Tax Deed

-Before the county gets a tax deed, the county tax collector will send you a notice by certified mail, return receipt requested, no more than five months and no less than two months before the date that the tax deed will issue.
-(Idaho Code Ann. § 63-1005.)
+Before the county gets a tax deed, the county tax collector will send you a notice by certified mail, return receipt requested, no more than five months and no less than two months before the date the tax deed will issue.
+(Idaho Code § 63-1005.)

 If the notice is returned undelivered, the tax collector must publish a summary of the notice in a newspaper at least once a week for four consecutive weeks, with the last publication being no more than two months and no less than 14 days before the tax deed issues.
-(Idaho Code Ann. § 63-1005.)
+(Idaho Code § 63-1005.)

 You can generally redeem (pay the delinquent amounts and save your home) up to: